 Everyone’s skull is a bit asymmetrical.
 In many cases, a flat spot on a baby’s head will round out on its own around 6 months of age, as they start moving and sitting.
 However, if you notice flattening of your baby’s head at any time, don’t wait.
 A baby’s skull becomes less soft and pliable as they grow.
 The younger your baby is, the easier it will be.

 - Regularly change your baby’s position to avoid putting pressure on the flattened area of the head.

 - Bedtime and naps: Remember SIDS recommendations back to sleep.
 During sleep times, alternate the direction your baby’s head is facing when you put them to sleep.

 - Feeding time: Alternate sides whenever you feed your baby a bottle.

 - Sitting time: Avoid leaving your baby for long periods of time in a car seat, rocker, baby swing where their head is likely to rest on the same spot.

 - Tummy time: During waking hours, supervised tummy time is essential for the development of motor skills.
 Tummy time also helps prevent plagiocephaly by strengthening neck muscles and is a great position to take pressure off their head.
 Tummy time usually takes time for a baby to get used to, so persevere!

-If you have any concerns regarding your baby’s head shape come and see one of our highly experienced physiotherapists who specialise in paediatrics at AJ Physio.
+If you have any concerns regarding your baby’s head shape come and see one of our highly experienced physiotherapists who specialise in paediatrics at Sydney Pelvic Clinic.